Most recent articles

 Photo from Avenue Grill, Manteo, North Carolina.

-The coast of North and South Carolina is a culture onto its own, with food and beverage options that truly showcase the region’s cuisine heritage for visiting meetings groups.
+The coast of North and South Carolina is a culture unto its own, with food and beverage options that truly showcase the region’s cuisine heritage for visiting meetings groups.

 Following are select venues that celebrate that heritage through food, and while the pandemic has put the brakes on large gatherings throughout the world at the time of publication, they remain good bets for when we can meet en masse again.